 The Alliance recognizes that data are powerful when used to inform policy or support quality initiatives.
 Although a single registry can make significant contributions at the local and state levels, its impact is limited at the national level.
 With its broad-based membership and foundational standards development, the Alliance is in a unique position to be able to coordinate efforts so registries can collectively have a national impact.
 To that end, the Alliance devised the Partnership Eligibility Review (PER) to determine the level of "readiness" for participation in data-related projects at the national level that inform policy or support quality initiatives.

 Read the pdf Partnership Eligibility Review Overview for more information about the PER projects and process.
 Is your registry ready to apply for pre-approval?
 The schedule and Intent to Apply forms for PER cycles 8 and 9 can be accessed by clicking the links below.

 Are you interested in sharing your expertise as part of a review team for the PER process?
 Submit the application form found below.

-→ Intent to apply to participate in PER: pdf Partnership Eligibility Review Intent to Apply (702 KB)
+→ Intent to apply to participate in PER: pdf Partnership Eligibility Review Intent to Apply 12 13

 → Become a PER Reviewer: PER Reviewer Application.

-Those states and regions with registries which have successfully completed the PER process include: Connecticut, Illinois, Miami-Dade County Florida, Maine, Missouri, Montana, Nevada, New Jersey, Oklahoma, West Virginia, Wisconsin, and Wyoming.
+Those states and regions with registries which have successfully completed the PER process include Connecticut, Illinois, Maine, Miami-Dade County Florida, Missouri, Montana, Nevada, New York, Oklahoma, West Virginia, and Wisconsin.